France vows to help Libyans as long as needed

 Pressed for a timeframe, Sarkozy said French commitment would remain until Gaddafi's army "no longer presents a threat to the Libyan population."

-France, along with other NATO allies, has provided warplanes that have attacked Gaddafi troops and amour.
+France, along with other NATO allies, has provided warplanes that have attacked Gaddafi troops and armour.

 Earlier on Wednesday, a French diplomatic source said France and its U.N. partners Britain and the United States were working on a draft United Nations resolution to unfreeze Libyan assets and unlock sanctions.